My Feature Writing Template: Given/When/Then

 “Then when they finish filling out the form, if they’re a new customer, they’ll be redirected to the welcome page, and if they’re an existing customer, they’ll be redirected to their dashboard.
 Unless they’ve come from our holiday marketing page– always send those people to the refer-a-friend page.”

-Where does this behavior start?
-We ask the question and learn that it starts on the checkout page.
+Where does this experience begin?
+What’s the first thing that a user sees?
+We ask a stakeholder the question and they respond that it starts on the checkout page.
+We have our first “Given” statement:

 Given I am on the checkout page